MicrosoftDocs/power-platform/power-virtual-agents/analytics-billed-sessions.md

 When you purchase a license you gain capacity for the specified number of billed sessions.
 Power Virtual Agents pools this capacity across the entire tenant.

-The capacity isn't reported at the tenant level, but can be seen for each individual bot.
+The consumption of the capacity isn't reported at the tenant level, but can be seen for each individual bot.

 **Find the number of billed sessions for your bot:**